hdogan84/ECG_classification_pytorch/README.md

     │
     ├── requirements.txt   --> The requirements to run the Notebooks
     │
-    └── src                --> We use only notebooks as the main
-                               source for code.
-This folder is not used at all.
+    └── src                --> This folder is practically not used right now.

 ## How to use the Github repo / the notebooks